Grants

 - Master of Science in Special Education

-OR - Be formally admitted into a Teacher Education Program that is designated as a high-need program in the state you plan to teach, and is listed on the Department of Education’s Annual Teacher Shortage Area Nationwide Listing.
+- Be formally admitted into a teacher education program that is designated as a high-need program in the state you plan to teach and is included on the Department of Education’s Annual Teacher Shortage Area Nationwide Listing.

-- Meet one of the following academic achievement requirements:
+- Meet one of the following academic achievements:

 - Score above the 75th percentile on a college admission test (e.g. SAT, ACT, GRE)

-- Have a cumulative GPA of at least 3.25 from your most recent completed semester
+- Have a cumulative GPA of 3.25 or higher from the most recently completed semester

 - Not in default on a federal student loan